 Loans are processed by the Recordkeeper upon approval of the application.
 The Plan Sponsor has determined that loans shall bear interest equal to the Prime Rate as of the preceding month's close plus 1%.
-Loan rates on outstanding loans ranged from 4.25% to 9.25% during both 2015 and 2014 with maturities ranging from January 1, 2016 to September 15, 2025.
+Loan rates on outstanding loans ranged from 4.25% to 9.25% during both 2016 and 2015 with maturities through 2026.